Arizona College of Osteopathic Medicine

 Students seeking admission to AZCOM must submit the following documented evidence:

-- Completion of the prerequisite coursework.
+- Completion of the admission course requirements.

 - Grades of C or better (grades of C- are not acceptable)